Is a DUI a Felony in California? Learn the Law on DUI in the State

 • Gross vehicular manslaughter while under the influence

-• Watson’s Murder is usually referred to as second-degree murder.
+• Watson’s Murder - usually referred to as second-degree murder

 • Vehicular manslaughter while under the influence

-Like in the previous case, it will be at the prosecutor’s discretion who will charge a person based on their prior criminal record and the facts in the case.
+Like in the previous case of DUI causing injury, it will be at the prosecutor’s discretion who will charge a person based on their prior criminal record and the facts of the case.

 DUI With Child Endangerment